 - Violation of University policy

 - Violation of a specific University directive

 - Violation of an applicable state or federal law

 - Physical assault

 - Theft of property or services

 - Vandalism/Destruction of property

 - Threats (verbal or online)

 - Hazing

 - Hate crimes

 - Alcohol- and drug-related violations, including driving under the influence

 - Intentional or reckless property damage

 - Seeking a University benefit to which a student is not entitled

 - Falsifying a document

-- Impersonating another

-- Computer violations

-- Knowingly or recklessly exposing others to significant danger

-- Upholding the University values and mission
+- Impersonating another - Computer violations - Knowingly or recklessly exposing others to significant danger - Upholding the University values and mission

 OUTCOMES FOR VIOLATING THE MU STANDARD Manchester University assess the violation of each standard in order to develop outcomes with each student to help repair harm for the individual in the community.
-Outcomes range from formal warning, counseling, and community service to expulsion.
 In each case, the nature and seriousness of the offense, the motivation underlying the offense and precedent in similar cases when considering upon outcomes and repairing harm.